 There is such mystery surrounding a ballerina’s life.
-What lies behind-the-scenes, making the magic happen on stage?
+What lies behind the scenes, making the magic happen on stage?
 How many hours a day do we train?
 What is our routine like?
 What do we eat?
-How do one prepare for shows?
-It is a profession quite unlike any other, where you don’t have an office or computer in front of you, no customers or patients to attend to… it is enigmatic because a great deal of the work that we do (like in other art forms) is hidden from the public’s eye.
+How do we prepare for shows?
+A great deal of the work that we do is hidden from the public’s eye (like other art forms).
 What we present is only the final product.

-If we were watching a painter at work, I believe we would first witness him making drafts and sketches in pencil, lines being drawn onto a blank canvas, the added layers of colours and texture… If we go even deeper, we would ask him what inspires him to paint, how does he/she refine technique, what are the setbacks?
+If we were watching a painter at work, I believe we would first witness him making drafts and sketches in pencil, lines being drawn onto a blank canvas, the added layers of colours and texture… If we go even deeper, we would ask him what inspires him to paint, how does he refine technique, what are the setbacks?
 The rehearsals being live streamed are like a colourful picture already on the stages of refinement prior to a performance.
-The biggest effort happens in between the lines, every day, and it starts in ballet class.
+The biggest effort happens in between the lines, every day, and it starts at the barre.

 Ballet masters have different styles; they make up different combinations of steps, following that exact progressive order, to suit a certain methodology and emphasise what they feel to be essential.
 Each has their own approach, and classes can differ in tempo and dynamic.
-If it is someone we are used to having for class, we can sort of predict what is coming.
-Proof of that is what happened last week...
+If it is someone familiar teaching class, we can sort of predict the exercises.

 Classes are there for us to build muscular strength, coordination, and confidence in our abilities, amongst other things.
-Most dancers arrive in the studio half an hour or more before class to warm up (a warm-up before our proper warm-up).
+Most dancers arrive in the studio half an hour or more before class to warm up.
 Some like to cycle or do pilates exercises or stretching, but that alone couldn't prepare us for the physical demands of classical ballet.

 It takes a lot of caring and love, but if you approach ballet as a spiritual exercise as well as physical, you won’t focus so much on what it looks like, but on how you feel internally.
 Moving to the sound of beautiful classical music, that in itself can be all that it takes to bring back some energy and positivity into our days.
 Dancing needs to be organic, to come from within.

-Training is such a vital part of ballet, but there would be no shows without rehearsals.
-No matter how long you've danced professionally, you need time in the studio to practice your roles.
-It is a long process of learning the steps, repeating several times, seeing what works and what doesn’t for each individual, coordinating lifts and grips with your partner, learning when to push and when to catch your breath, besides working on interpretation, finding your character.
+Training is such a vital part of ballet, but there would be no performances without rehearsals.
+No matter how long you've been a professional, you need time in the studio to prepare for different roles.
+It is a long process of learning the steps, repeating several times, seeing what works and what doesn’t for each individual, coordinating lifts and grips with your partner, learning when to push and when to catch your breath, besides working on interpretation and understanding your character.

-The only way to build stamina is by executing the number or piece from start to finish.
-Each ballet feels different and you most likely feel out of breath when you start doing something new, no matter what you have been dancing before it.
+I find that the only way to build stamina is by executing a number from start to finish.
+Each ballet feels different and you most likely will feel totally out of breath when starting something new, no matter how fit you are.
 I never understood that, but it is a fact.
-It feels as if we have to teach ourselves how to breathe differently for everything that we do.
-Quite often, dancers complain there is not enough rehearsal time in the studio.
-We never feel ready.
+It feels as if we have to teach ourselves how to breathe differently in everything that we do.

 I often wondered why I dance well when thrown unexpectedly into a role I haven't rehearsed or haven't really prepared for, but I suppose it is because I trust my instincts and let things happen naturally.
 I don’t know what to expect, therefore I have no fear.
 The minute I start rehearsing I create expectations, overanalyse steps, and start building monsters in my head.
 It doesn't make any sense, I know, but it happens a lot and I'm sure I'm not the only victim of my mind.

+Part of being a professional dancer is learning how to deal with those days when you are just a little vulnerable.
 Some rehearsals can be wonderful, others very frustrating.
-The body gets tired or just doesn’t feel right, you feel completely “off your leg” (off balance), or not in the right mindset.
-Part of being a professional dancer is learning to deal with those days when you are just a little vulnerable.
-I understood with time that it is only natural we have good and bad days, just like in everyday life.
-I wait for the feeling to pass, not expecting things to be perfect, and realise more and more how our thoughts can play a vital part in how we dance and how satisfied we are.
+The body gets tired or just doesn’t feel right, you feel completely “off your leg” (off balance) or not in the right mindset.
+I understood, with time, that it is only natural we have good and bad days in dance just like in everyday life.
+I wait for the feeling to pass, not expecting things to be perfect, and realise more and more how my mood can play a vital part in how I dance and how satisfied I am.

-Things don’t always go as planned and that is what rehearsals are for too: teaching you the art of improvising, not letting the public see that something didn't work quite well or that you feel a little off.
+Things don’t always go as planned and that is what rehearsals are for too, for teaching you the art of improvisation and not letting the public notice that something didn't work quite well.
 That, for me, has become the most striking difference between an inexperienced ballerina and a mature one.
-Great dancers always seemed so flawless to me, but now I know that even they have difficult days (they are just very good at covering it up).
+Great dancers always seemed so flawless to me, but now I know that even they have difficult days, they are just very good at covering it up.
 The truth of the matter is: the more you perform a role, the more comfortable it feels and the more you trust yourself to be able to do it.
 Self-confidence is key.

 I strongly believe that behind every success story, there is a wonderful coach and a strong support system.

 A glimpse into this reality makes things feel more "real" and tangible.
-World Ballet Day showcases the manner of which dancers train and rehearse every day.
-One gets a sense of our physical effort, how each dancer and company is very unique, but ballet is much more than that.
-As professionals, we each take responsibility for our job, our health, our daily habits.
-We all work very hard and hope that the it bares fruit.
+In World Ballet Day, one gets a sense of our physical effort, how each dancer and company is very unique, but our jobs are much more than that.
+As professionals, we each take responsibility for our health and progress.
+We all work very hard and hope that the the work bares fruit.
 I think we all want to be the best dancers that we can be, do what we feel is within our reach, or even beyond.
 It is certainly what I strive for every day.